 However, most landlords, property managers, and homeowners associations give pause to residents with pets.
-Some consider pets to be a liability--and in some cases, that may be true.
+Some consider pets to be a liability, and in some cases, that may be true.
 However, there are also tremendous benefits to offering pet-friendly housing.

 Here's our rundown of things to consider if you're wondering whether you should allow pets in your community.

 Pet-friendly properties can help you to attract more prospective residents.
 Many of the new buildings coming online are designed with animal owners in mind.
 They offer dog wash stations, enclosed dog parks, and even doggy daycare.
-You don't have to go to such extreme lengths at your property--just allowing pets will draw a larger pool of prospects.
+You don't have to go to such extreme lengths at your property.
+Simply allowing pets will draw a larger pool of prospects.

 Some animal lovers are willing to pay more to live in a pet-friendly property.
 There's no doubt that animals cause additional wear and tear on units.
 You can account for that by charging animal owners a slight premium (e.g., $50 more per month).
-In markets where pet-friendly properties are hard to come by, many pet owners would gladly pay a premium to keep Fido by their side.
+In markets where pet-friendly properties are hard to come by, many pet owners would gladly pay a premium to keep their by their side.

 People with pets might be inclined to stay longer.
 Because pet-friendly units are often hard to come by, people with pets might think twice before moving.
 Others may hold off on moving if they feel that doing so would disrupt their pet's routine.
-Lower turnover = less time spent marketing units, more consistent cash flow, and an overall higher return on your investment.
+Lower turnover means less time spent marketing units, more consistent cash flow, and an overall higher return on your investment.

 Animal owners are often more stable tenants.
-Taking care of an animal is no easy task!
+Taking care of an animal is no easy task.
 It requires a person to be at least marginally responsible.
 If they're responsible enough to take care of their pets, they'll probably be responsible enough to care for your unit, pay rent on time, and give adequate notice if they decide to move.

 Check with your insurance company before allowing pets.
 Some insurance policies specifically prohibit animals (or animals over a certain size) from living on the property.
 If you decide that you do want to allow pets, you'll want to be sure to adjust your insurance policy accordingly.
 Some insurance policies charge more for (or ban) specific breeds of pets, so be sure to look at that, too.
-Otherwise, if one of the resident's animals were to cause harm--to another resident, another pet, or the property--you could be on the hook for costly damages.
+Otherwise, if one of the resident's animals were to cause harm—to another resident, another pet, or the property—you could be on the hook for costly damages.

 This will give you the baseline detail about the pet situation.
 Then, take it a step further by asking to meet the pet.
-You'll generally be able to get a sense of the animal's demeanor within the first few minutes; so "interviewing" the pet will help you to determine whether that animal will be a good fit for your property.
+You'll generally be able to get a sense of the animal's demeanor within the first few minutes, so "interviewing" the pet will help you to determine whether that animal will be a good fit for your property.